nicearma/dnui/readme.txt

 * Angular UI [only modal and tabs]
 * Bootstrap [only modal and tabs]

+This version can search if the image is used at:
+* Excerpt (reference image or shortcode)
+* Publish Post/Page (reference image or shortcode)
+* Draft/Revesion Post/Page (reference image or shortcode)
+* Shortcodes (include gallery)

+You can found the <a href="https://apps.nicearma.com/product/dnui-delete-not-used-image-pro/">DNUI PRO VERSION</a> if you need more useful features, like compatibility with WooCommerce

 == Changelog ==

 = Version 2.4 =